BigEVK/Event_Scheduler/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

-## A daily planner to help you organize your day to run smother
+## A daily planner to help you organize your day and make it run smoother

 - Create a schedule using a daily planner